ActiveEngagement/deployer/README.md

 php artisan deployer:artifacts 2022-08-04
 ```

-`deployer` will look in the bundles directory (`storage/deployer/artifact_bundles` by default) for a file named `2022-08-04.tar.gz`, extract it to the extraction directory, then proceed to deploy its artifacts.
+`deployer` will look in the bundles directory (`storage/deployer/artifact_bundles` by default) for a directory named `2022-08-04` and will deploy its artifacts.

 ## Backups